qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Qubits
 ------

-The :class:`qibolab.qubits.Qubit` class serves as a container for the channels that are used to control the corresponding physical qubit.
+The :class:`qibolab.Qubit` class serves as a container for the channels that are used to control the corresponding physical qubit.
 These channels encompass distinct types, each serving a specific purpose:

 - probe (measurement probe from controller device to the qubits)